CARC B16 Active

 Cause Frequency

-Patient seen by same provider within past 3 years The provider or another provider of the same specialty within the same group practice treated the patient within the past three years, making the patient established rather than new Most Common
+Patient seen within 3-year window The patient was seen by the same physician or a physician of the same specialty in the same group practice within the past 3 years, disqualifying them as a new patient Most Common

 How to Resolve